infobeans-neeraj/aes256_db_encryptor/README.md

 > [!NOTE]
 > - No need to add any configuration for single encryption.
 Single encryption enabled by default.
-> - No need to add any enviornment variable if you are generating pem file.
+> - No need to setup encryption_key, encryption_iv, second_encryption_key and second_encryption_iv keys if you are generating pem file.

 ## Usage
 Add **aes_encrypt** inside your model and pass all the columns needs to encrypt.